 If you’ve ever searched for a system file on Windows, it’s not uncommon to find several copies:

-- Previous versions of the file saved by Windows Update so that you can uninstall specific updates, if needed.
+- Previous versions of the file saved by Windows Update, so you can uninstall specific updates if needed.

-- Cached copies of the file as a type of performance enhancement to load the file more quickly, when needed.
+- Cached copies of the file, kept as a performance enhancement that loads the file more quickly when needed.

 - Back-up copies of the file.

 It’s that last one that would be used to restore the file to its original state should something happen.

 In addition, many systems now include a copy of Windows on a restore or recovery partition, which can also be used as a source for retrieving original copies of files that need to be restored.

 When all else fails, the original Windows installation media might be used, if you have it.

 In all cases, the repair process also checks that the copy it’s restoring is correct.
 If it fails to have the expected information, it will be skipped.
 Because many of those sources are on your hard disk, malware authors attempt to replace or damage them all to prevent the repair process from working.

 SFC is nothing more than a command-line tool that checks that all of the files covered by Windows system file protection are as they should be, and to try to repair those that are not.
 It’s a good utility to run when you suspect system files have been somehow corrupted, or even if you just think there’s “something wrong” with your system.